Utrosa/Project_PCBS/readme.md

 Keywords: Crossmodal interaction; Auditory–visual interaction; Visual illusion; Illusory flashing; Multisensory integration; Audio–visual perceptio

 ## Aim

-This project was part of the Programming in Cogitive and Brain Sciences (PCBS) course taught at the Cogmaster.
+This project was part of the [Programming for Cogitive and Brain Sciences](https://pcbs.readthedocs.io/en/latest/) (PCBS) course taught at the Cogmaster.
 My goal was to replicate the experimental task reported in Shams et al. (2002) with the [Expyriment](https://expyriment.org/) python library to enable fast and simple replication of the experiment.

 ## Getting Started
 Clone the repository:

   ```